trevorengen/Cap-Gen/README.md

 ---------------------------

-Creating computer generated captions for images.
+Creating computer generated captions for images using a LSTM neural network.